emcrisostomo/display-control/README.md

 where `i` is the display index and `b` the current brightness value.

+### Setting the display brightness settings

 The brightness value can be changed using the `-b` option:

     $ display-control -b .5

+### Saving the display brightness settings

+The display brightness settings can be saved to a configuration file for later use using the `-s` option:

+    $ display-control -s

+### Restoring the display brightness settings

+If the display brightness settings were saved in a configuration file, they can be restored using the `-r` option:

+    $ display-control -r

+### Operating on selected displays

-Unless `-d` is used, the brightness settings of the first display will be updated.
-A list of displays to update can be specified using the `-d` option:
+Unless `-d` is used, `display-settings` operates on all the displays configured in the system.
+A list of displays to update can be specified using multiple `-d` options:

     $ display-control -b .5 -d 0 -d 1

 Contributing
 ------------